This Ras el Hanout recipe is a fantastic, versatile spice blend you will love.

-Ras el Hanout is a Middle Eastern spice blend used in tagines, soups, rice dishes, and on vegetables.
-In Arabic, Ras el Hanout means "head of the shop", a phrase that basically means top-shelf, signifying that this spice blend is the best thing in the shop.
+Ras el Hanout is a Middle Eastern spice blend used in tagines, soups, rice dishes, and vegetables.
+In Arabic, Ras el Hanout means "head of the shop" or "top of the shop", a phrase that basically means top shelf, signifying that this spice blend is the best thing in the shop.

 Ras el Hanout Recipes

 Want to use Ras el Hanout in some creative and delicious recipes?

 Many of these recipes are staples in Moroccan cuisine, but you can use this spice blend in all sorts of savory recipes.

 Here are some of my favorite recipes with ras el hanout.